USGS-R/training-curriculum/content/r-package-dev/Documentation.md

 1. Go to the *Build Tab*, click *More*, and then *Configure Build Tools*.
 2. Click the check mark next to *Generate documentation with Roxygen*.
 3. Next to *Generate documentation with Roxygen*, click *Configure...* and make sure that everything is checked.
 Caveat: if you create long-running [vignettes](#vignettes), you might want to uncheck that field so that they don't knit every time you build the package.
+Also, this configuration won't complete all the steps necessary to build the vignettes.
+It will only create the correct files, but not move them to the correct folders.
+See how to robustly build vignettes [here](#build-vignettes).

 Once you build your `.Rd` files, you will see them appear in the `man` folder.
 Each function will have its own `.Rd`.
 You should now be able to use `?functionName` and see your help file.
 For the example we have been following, we should be able to see our help file by executing `?is.valid.pH`.
 You will also see a new file, `NAMESPACE` in your top-level directory.
 This is automatically generated from the roxygen comments - don't edit it.